Skip to content

 ...

-To copy a container into a registry, pass it a --copy operation:
+To copy a container into a registry use copy subcommand:

 Another common example is deploying to fly.io.
 Any arguments passed to --copy-args are forwarded to skopeo copy: